-Chapters 11 and 13, however, are only available for certain types of businesses and carry specific requirements.
+However, chapters 11 and 13 are only available for certain types of businesses and carry specific requirements.

-Each type also has a unique legal process and can, therefore result in different outcomes for the business at hand.
+Each type also has a unique legal process and can result in different outcomes for the business at hand.
 Here’s what happens when a business owner files for each of the three types:

 What is Chapter 7 Business Bankruptcy?

-Chapter 7 business bankruptcy is designed for businesses that cannot repay their debts because they are no longer able to maintain operations and earn revenue.
+Chapter 7 business bankruptcy is designed for businesses that cannot repay their debts because they can no longer maintain operations and earn revenue.
 The company shuts down so the court-appointed trustee can liquidate its assets and repay the creditors.
 All directors and employees are dismissed.

 Discharges are not available to corporations, LLCs, and partnerships.
-So, when owners of these business entities sign a personal guarantee on a loan, filing for Chapter 7 won’t protect them from having their personal assets seized if they can’t pay off the debt.
+When owners of these business entities sign a personal guarantee on a loan, filing for Chapter 7 won’t protect them from having their personal assets seized if they can’t pay off the debt.

 What is Chapter 11 Business Bankruptcy?

 Chapter 11 business bankruptcy is designed for businesses struggling with debt but not to the point where they cannot maintain operations and earn revenue.
 The filing allows them to negotiate new arrangements with creditors that must be approved by the bankruptcy court.
 For example, the bankruptcy court might approve a proposal to extend the terms of a business loan from five years to ten.
 The plan would have to be approved by the creditor as well.